bkw777/NODE_DATAPAC/README.md

 so this version can just connect RAMRST to /CE1 and BYTE to CE2 and doesn't need anything else.
 Neat and clean and minimal.
 with the 4040 and 573 it's like a kind of platonic ideal version of the circuit.

+The SRAM part AS6C2008A isn't available in single qty on DigiKey.
+You can use CY62138FLL-45SXIT instead.

 ![](PCB/out/MiniNDP_256_F.jpg)
 ![](PCB/out/MiniNDP_256_F.top.jpg)
 ![](PCB/out/MiniNDP_256_F.bottom.jpg)